orbitearn/orbit-controller-elysia/README.md

 ### Project Description

-***orbit-controller*** (distribution controller) is a script running Express.js server to update contract state and DB data periodically.
-It pauses the contract, queries estimated aUSDC price from strategy controller, collects user data, calculates expected total yield, USDC yield and assets to buy.
-After that it sends the tx to claim yield, swap assets and update aUSDC price in the contract (finally the contract will be unpaused automatically).
+***orbit-controller-elysia*** (distribution controller) is a script running Elysia server to update contract state and DB data periodically.
+It enables capture mode of the contract, queries estimated aUSDC price, collects user data, calculates expected total yield, USDC yield and assets to buy.
+After that it sends the tx to claim yield, swap assets and update aUSDC price in the contract.
 Also it stores historical data in MongoDB and provides REST API for all time data

 ### Settings (Ubuntu 22.04)